Shopify vs. WooCommerce: Which shop is better?

 1. You want to get started quickly

-If your shop needs to be live in 1–3 days, Shopify is unbeatable.
-The setup is intuitive, and you need no technical knowledge.
+If you want your shop to be live in 1-3 days, Shopify is unbeatable.
+Setup is intuitive, and you don't need any technical knowledge.

 Shopify takes care of hosting, security, updates, and backups.
-You can focus entirely on your product and marketing.
+You can fully concentrate on your product and marketing.

 Shopify's integration with Instagram, TikTok, and Facebook is industry-leading.
 Social commerce is seamlessly integrated.